patrickmmartin/pith-writings/dao_of_scratch/article.md

 Abstract
 ---

-When I look at Scratch, I see something different.
+When I look at Scratch, I see something ‘different’.

 I’d like persuade you to my viewpoint by going through what I see are the Good Points.

 I’ll be up-front here and state my target audience is the ‘noble corporate toiler’.
 It has hopefully been a while since you were introduced / subjected to a computer based teaching tool.
-Scratch is a tool for implementing computing projects based upon many years of thought, and it is well worth taking a look
+Scratch is a tool for implementing computing projects based upon many years of thought, and it is well worth taking a look.

 # Just What is Scratch?

-The best place to start is their web site, where there is a description of the project [Scratch-1] and the main portal [Scratch-2].
+The best place to start is the Scratch web site, where there is a description of the project [Scratch-1] and the main portal [Scratch-2].
 The Wikipedia page is also good [Wikipedia-1].

 It’s a visual programming language, consisting of composable code blocks that form the elements of a program.
 It is available as a web application online, and implements a visual stage as the program output.

-There is also an offline version now which largely matches the basic capabilities of the web version, omitting online only features.
+There is also an offline version now, which largely matches the basic capabilities of the web version, omitting online-only features.

 # A Whistle Stop tour